-Analysts fear the history of war and mistrust between the two neighbours could lead to delays for cross-border trade.
+But analysts fear the history of war and mistrust between the two neighbours could lead to similar delays for cross-border trade.

 A bus service between divided Kashmir, launched with much fanfare in 2005, has struggled to cope with the resulting bureaucracy.

-Tuesday’s move is the first time vehicles have been allowed to cross the ceasefire line and the newly constructed Aman Setu or Peace Bridge since the 1948 war.
+Tuesday’s move will be the first time vehicles are allowed to cross the ceasefire line and the newly constructed Aman Setu or Peace Bridge since the 1948 war.